Nicolas-Ferre/wgso/README.md

 ## 💥 Known issues

 - Android: structs can sometimes have alignment issues which cause incorrect read of fields.
 Adding placeholder fields should resolve the problem.
-For example:
+The issue has been found when a `f32` field is after a `vec3f` field:

 ```wgsl
 struct MyObject {